andersonopt/website/content/why-anderson.md

 # Why Anderson Optimization

-## Powerful analysis all in one place
+## Empower your analysis all in one place

 {{< /column >}}
 {{< /block >}}